 How do I pay for and enrol on a course?

-The office will then confirm your enrolment and payment and send you further details about your course.
+The Lifelong Learning Office will then confirm your enrolment and send you further details about your course.

 £45 for 5 credit courses